reinardhz/learn-hanzi/README.txt

 e.
 Navigate to Windows-> Preference->Java->Compiler->
 f.
 Change the Compile Compliance Level to 1.8, then click ok.

+3. Set the project encoding to UTF-8
+a.
+Right click on the project root -> Click "properties" -> Choose Resources, Choose "Other" radio button -> Choose "UTF-8" from drop down list -> Click "OK" button.

-3. Copy the maven war plugin dependency in the pom.xml
+4. Copy the maven war plugin dependency in the pom.xml.

-4. Copy the jetty maven plugin dependency in the pom.xml.
+5. Copy the jetty maven plugin dependency in the pom.xml.

-5. To package the web app as .war file and run the war: run maven with command: "mvn clean org.eclipse.jetty:jetty-maven-plugin:9.2.21.v20170120:run-war -Djetty.port=9097"
+6. To package the web app as .war file and run the war:
+a.
+Right click on the project root -> Run as -> Maven build...
+b.
+On the main tab, input:
+Name: clean jetty run
+Base directory: [your current project directory]
+Goals: mvn clean org.eclipse.jetty:jetty-maven-plugin:9.2.21.v20170120:run-war -Djetty.port=9097

+c.
+Click the "Common" tab
+d.
+On the encoding section, click "Other" radio button -> Choose "UTF-8" from drop-down list.
+e.
+Click "Apply" button to save the changes

+7. Now you can use "clean jetty run" to clean, package then run the war file of your web application.

-6. Use PostMan to test the web service.
+8. Use PostMan to test the web service.

 ===This are steps to backup the database===